vyca2017/content/content/reference/platform/business-logic/mutation-callbacks.md

 ## Payload

 Every mutation callback has a payload, that is sent to the handler when the mutation callback is triggered.
 You can define the payload with a GraphQL query on the node that is either created, updated or deleted.
+These are the available fields depending on the type of mutation:

+* **create**:
+  * *createdNode* - makes the fields of the created node available through subselection
+* **update**:
+  * *updatedNode* - makes the fields of the updated node available through subselection
+  * *changedFields* - a list of strings with all the field names that were included as arguments of the update mutation
+* **delete**:
+  * *deletedNode* - makes the fields of the deleted node available through subselection

 > Imagine you want to send a newsletter whenever you update one of your posts.
 Then you could include the post's slug and title like this: